internetofdongs/IoD-ButtSniffer/README.md

 ## TO DO

 Menus and install questions to allow various configuration options
+Tons of tweaks to the Kismet config